kailash-manasarovar/statement/docs/timeline/2025/july.md

 - They could be related.
 - I go and get our dinners, leaving dad alone with her.
 - What do they talk about?
-- As we leave, she makes an unnecessary hand-gesture to me which is just one of a million things I did that the teachers and staff at the conservatory jeered at.
+- As we leave, she makes an unnecessary hand-gesture to me which is a specific thing I did that the teachers and staff at the conservatory jeered at.
 - The bar staff address the woman by name.
 - Dad said he thinks she's the boss.
 - Just like the guy from March, she had the air of someone who only speaks to people who are very afraid of her.